12 Common Budgeting Mistakes to Avoid in Early Retirement

 Underestimating living expenses

 People tend to think that they’ll spend less when they retire, and it’s certainly true that some expenses will go down, such as commuting costs.
 But other expenses could well increase.
 For example, you may want to spend more money on leisure activities like lunching out with friends, or on traveling more.
 Your heating bills may go up if you’re at home all day rather than spending your waking hours in a heated office.
 It’s generally estimated that your retirement budget should be around 80 percent of your current spending.
 And don’t forget that with inflation, your retirement budget won’t stretch as far in the coming years as it does now.
+Want to save $5,500 this year?
+Just cut out these three items.

 Supporting adult kids financially